 I’m so excited to share my DC Small Business Gift Guide with y’all!
-I’ll update this throughout the holiday season if I discover new-to-me small businesses but, at the moment, these are among my favorites.
+This is an update of a post I did for the first time two years ago, and it’s a wonderful way to buy last-minute gifts (no shipping required if you’re in the area!).
+I’ll update over the coming days if I discover new-to-me small businesses but, at the moment, these are among my favorites.

-Also, as a disclaimer, I included primarily brick and mortar businesses because I want to see all of them thrive throughout the pandemic.
+Also, as a disclaimer, I included primarily brick and mortar businesses because I think those are what make our community unique and wonderful.
 However, most, if not all, offer online ordering and shipping.
-For a near-exhaustive list of DC small businesses, DC Shop Small is an awesome resource!

 This is a uber-stylish and boho-inspired boutique owned by the woman behind Mallory Shelter Jewelry.
-You could pick up a simple, dainty necklace here, work on a custom piece, these darling dishes, or peruse the gift pages.
+You could pick up a simple, dainty necklace, work on a custom piece, or find gorgeous clothing or home goods.

-Three Littles is my go-to for baby gifts (of which there are many these days) but you’ll also find minimalist treats for adults, like this candle or my go-to Stojo cup.
-My uneducated kids gift opinion is that wood toys are just so chic right now.
+Three Littles is my go-to for baby gifts (of which there are many these days) but you’ll also find minimalist treats for adults.
+My uneducated kids gift opinion is that wood toys are always a chic choice.

 This is one that really doesn’t have an online shopping presence at all but, if you’re in the DC area, it’s worth stopping by.
 Whether you’re looking for DC-themed tea towels or cookie cutters, delicious and high-end product from local companies like Pratt Standard, or the perfect kitchen gadget, you’ll find it in this delightful store.
 Plus, it’s owned by the friendliest woman who’s always so, so helpful.

 If you live in DC, you’ve likely been in one of the two outposts of this colorful, modern shop or its sister store, Little Leaf.
-I absolutely love it for kitchenware like this fun confetti mug or this gold cocktail shaker (who isn’t into cocktails at home these days?!), but this throw would make an incredible gift for someone you feel like splurging on.
+I absolutely love it for kitchenware, cocktail goodies, and home goods.

 Y’all knew I couldn’t leave out my favorite coffee shop/kitchenware store, right?!
 While they primarily sell drinks and food, don’t discount the fact that you could easily make a gift of their packaged spices for someone who loves cooking.
 You could also get a spice sampler set or a gorgeous olivewood serving bowl.

-This is your place to find DC-themed items from makers across the region but you’ll also find great gift buys like these budget-friendly Kicheko studs or this Quavaro weekend bag.
-They also have so, so, so many holiday specific items to choose from.
-Think Christmas-themed but not cheesy.
+This is your place to find DC-themed items from makers across the region but you’ll also find great gift buys, including jewelry, home goods, art, and more.
+They also have a gifts under $25 section.

 This is another baby gift go-to for me.
-She is at Eastern Market almost every weekend but you can also find her online with DC flag onesies, voter themed baby wear, and lots of adorable animal clothing, like this cute bib and bandana.
+She is at Eastern Market almost every weekend but you can also find her online with lots of organic cotton adorable animal clothing up to 2T.
+I just picked up the most darling hoodies and onesie.

 If you have someone with a sweet tooth on your list, you need to check out the goodies at Capital Candy Jar.
 I’m partial to the chocolate covered oreos, which you can get with a holiday theme, a DC theme, political theme, and more.